67hz/vim-lldb/README.md

     (lldb) script import sys; print(sys.executable)
     /usr/bin/python3

 In the above example output, `/usr/bin/python3` is the path `LLDB` requires to launch.
-In this setup, the proper `.vimrc` setting:
+In this setup, the proper `.vimrc` setting will allow lldb to launch properly:

 ```vim
   let g:lldb_python_interpreter_path='/usr/bin/python3'
 ```

-Will allow lldb to launch properly.

 If Python versions are mismatched, either recompile Python to match the exact version as LLDB or vice-versa.
 See [lldb caveats](https://lldb.llvm.org/resources/caveats.html) for details.